-I see technologies as cultural artefacts, which, besides their stated function, express and promote a certain perspective of the world.
 I propose a different approach of designing and building technology, that considers it not as a neutral means to an end, but as a medium of creative expression.

 Vocaboscope2015—ongoingA vocabulary trainer directed by the learner’s own reading wishes.